BPratikVinod/CurriculumDesignPortal/README.md

-# CurriculumDesignPortal
+# Curriculum Design Portal

-Welcome to Curriculum Design Portal Repository,
+## Welcome to the Curriculum Design Portal Repository

-This is a repo specially created for SIH2023.
+This repository has been created specifically for SIH2023.

-Problem Statement: Unified portal for developing a model curriculum for all AICTE approved institutes. <br />
+**Problem Statement:** Unified portal for developing a model curriculum for all AICTE approved institutes.
-PS ID: SIH1465 <br />
+**PS ID:** SIH1465
-Team Name: Error 405 Found1 <br />
+**Team Name:** Error 405 Found1

-Team Members/Contributers: <br />
+### Team Members/Contributors:
-                          Ruchita Saindane <br />
+- Ruchita Saindane
-                          Jayshree Bichave <br />
+- Jayshree Bichave
-                          Ashwini Patil <br />
+- Ashwini Patil
-                          Ankita Warule <br />
+- Ankita Warule
-                          Pratik Bari <br />
+- Pratik Bari
-                          Vijay Patil <br />
+- Vijay Patil

+## About the Project

-We have designed a portal for curriculum designers to make the proccess of curriculum design easier using various curriculum design tools.
+We have designed a portal to streamline the curriculum design process for educators.
+This portal incorporates various curriculum design tools to facilitate a more efficient and effective curriculum creation experience.

+Feel free to explore and contribute to our project!